Home > Best Time to Visit Maui

 Maui in February

-Valentine’s Day: Valentine’s Day, February 14, is a hugely popular day for getting engaged among Hawaii vacationers.
+- Valentine’s Day: February 14 is an extremely popular day for getting engaged among Hawaii vacationers.
 If you want to pop the question in a particularly special venue, make reservations well in advance, though who can argue with a sunset on the beach proposal?

 Maui in April

 - Celebration of the Arts: Go deep into Hawaiian culture at this festival for elevating Native Hawaiian crafts, music, dance, food, and more.
 Hands-on workshops, an extensive performance schedule, and an inviting array of educational opportunities.

 - East Maui Taro Festival: You might think you don’t like poi, but it’s possible you’ve never had the real thing.
 Try freshly pounded poi and learn the significance of the plant at this smaller local festival in Hana.

 - Maui Brewer’s Festival: Food from local restaurants and caterers, beer tastings from local and national craft breweries, live music, a homebrew competition, plus, for the non-beer drinkers, hard cider, hard kombucha, and root beer.

 - Maui Matsuri: Experience Japan in Hawaii when part of the University of Hawaii’s Maui campus is transformed into a Japanese village.